niyazmalik/__cp__codeforces/11-10-2025/readme.md

 Here is my pic of today's morning just after getting some good words from my dear mother....I tried to take it at good angle...and this is what I got...(also didn't wash my face for over 3 days I guess)...

 ![Hmmm...](assets/11-10-2025.jpg)

+**09:54 PM** : solved 4 problems only...and hopefully I will sleep early and then wake up early tomorrow...BTW listening to S.A.W audio edit...shouldn't be listening to music and I pray for guidance and when I look back into these till then I should have become more patient and controlled man.